John Rutledge: Governor of South Carolina

 A few months after Rutledge's resignation, the British, having suffered several defeats in the North, decided to try to retake the South.
 Lieutenant-Colonel Archibald Campbell landed in Georgia with 3,000 men and quickly took control of the entire state.

-The new state constitution was revised, and in 1779 Rutledge was elected governor.
+The new South Carolina state constitution was revised, and in 1779 Rutledge was elected governor.
 While the first governor independent from Great Britain, Rutledge is considered by historians and the government of South Carolina to be the 31st governor, counting from the colonial governors.
 Rutledge sent troops under General Benjamin Lincoln into Georgia to harass the British.
 The new British commander in the south, General Jacques Prevost, responded by marching on Charleston with 2,500 troops.
 When Rutledge heard about this threat, he hurried to Charleston and worked furiously to build up defenses.
 In spite of Rutledge's efforts, when General Prevost arrived outside Charleston, the British force had been greatly increased by the addition of Loyalists, and the Americans were vastly outnumbered.

 Rutledge privately asked Prevost for surrender terms.
 Prevost made an offer, but when Rutledge submitted it to the council of war, the council instructed Rutledge to ask if the British would accept a declaration of South Carolina's neutrality in the Revolution.
 They forbade Rutledge from surrendering mainly because General Moultrie believed that the Americans had at least as many troops as the British force, which consisted largely of untrained civilians.
 Prevost replied that as he was faced with such a large military force, he would have to take some of them prisoner before he could accept.
 Moultrie advised the council that he would never stand by and allow the British to take Americans prisoner without fighting, so the council decided to fight it out.
 The city braced itself for an attack, but the next morning, the British had disappeared.
 Prevost had intercepted a letter from General Lincoln to Moultrie saying that he was marching to the aid of Charleston, and Prevost decided that he could not hold out if the Americans received reinforcements.